jvineis/MESOCOSM_18S/README.md

     ## 5. Chimera cheking
     #vsearch --uchime_denovo pooled-samples-node-representatives-sorted.fa --uchimeout pooled-samples-node-representatives-sorted.uchime

-### The database for the PR2 taxonomy that you will want to use for the taxonomic assignment of your SWARM ASVs can be found here
-https://github.com/pr2database/pr2database/releases.
-You will need to have the fasta "pr2_version_4.14.0_SSU_mothur.fasta" and the tax id file "SILVA_138.1_SSURef_NR99_tax_silva-fixed.tax" found in this git for the taxonomic assignment.
-Below is the general slurm script to run the taxonomy.
+### The database for the metaPR2 taxonomy that you will want to use for the taxonomic assignment of your SWARM ASVs is contained in this git "metapr2.fa"  Below is the general slurm script to run the taxonomy.
 You will need to make sure that vsearch is active.

     #!/bin/bash